 “The American Heart Association recommends adults have at least 150 minutes per week of moderate to vigorous physical activity,” he explains.
 “Our technology-based society has caused us to be more sedentary but I advise my patients to do simple things to get more exercise like parking farther away from the entrance or taking the stairs instead of the elevator.”

 He likes several free apps like MyFitnessPal that can help with weight management.
 He also advises his patients to avoid process foods, to cook more at home to control portion sizes, and to stay active.
 He says weight loss is simple math, like balancing a checkbook, it’s calories in versus calories out.

 Curious about personalized assessment of your heart health?
-While it’s no substitute for an appointment with one of our primary care physicians, an appointment with a primary care physician, Texas Health Resources has a variety of health assessments that may provide.
-Or check out our Wellness Tools with a nutritional needs calculator and other information to guide you on your path to health.
+While it’s no substitute for an appointment with one of our primary care physicians, an appointment with a primary care physician, Texas Health Resources has a heart health assessment online for you to use.

 Men of North Texas, nothing is more important than your health, and if you don’t believe that, just ask those who love you most!